MicrosoftDocs/Viva/Viva/insights/Tutorials/Wpa-tool-500-error.md

 **Error Message**

-"The server is not responding.
-Please contact your administrator.
+"The server isn't responding.
+Contact your administrator.
 Error 500".

  ![Workplace Analytics 500 error.](../Images/Wpa-tool-500-error.png)

 **Why is this happening?**

-You will see this error message for one of the following issues:
+You'll see this error message for one of the following issues:

- * You have not yet activated a subscription to Workplace Analytics for advanced insights with Microsoft Viva Insights.
+ * You haven't yet activated a subscription to Workplace Analytics for advanced insights with Microsoft Viva Insights.
- * You have activated a subscription but the service hasn't yet been provisioned, which can take a few hours and sometimes extend up to three days.
+ * You've activated a subscription but the service hasn't yet been provisioned, which can take a few hours and sometimes extend up to three days.

 **Escalation Process**